0xdbb/task-manager/README.md

 3. **Set Authorization Header**:
-    - In Swagger, click "Authorize" and enter Bearer <access_token>.
+    - In Swagger, click "Authorize" and enter Bearer `<access_token>`.

 4. **Create Task**:
     - Let's skip over to `tasks` section.
 Create task at POST `/task`.
-You need to copy id of logged in admin from `/auth/login` section and store in example request body.
+Copy the ID of the logged-in admin from the `/auth/login` response and use it in the example request body.

 5. **Poll Task Status**:
     - Once task is created, you can head over to `/task/{id}/status` to poll database for change in task status.